OpenRockets/web-dev-error-solutions/errors/nextjs/handling-invariant-violation-you-are-using-a-next-image-component-outside-a-next-app-context-in-next-js/README.md

+# 🐞 Handling "Invariant Violation: You are using a next/image component outside a `next/app` context" in Next.js

 This document describes a common error encountered when using Next.js's `next/image` component outside the recommended context and provides a step-by-step solution.